sammyhansali/The-Laptop-Store/README.md

 # The-Laptop-Store
-Project using nodejs for the first time
+Project using nodejs for the first time to link pages as well as edit the url when changing pages.